schaefi/msa/README.rst

 Setup Service Configurations
 ----------------------------

-MSA sends metrics to a kafka message broker and stores this information in a PostgreSQL database.
-Therefore two config files including the access credentials to these services needs to be created as follows
+MSA utilizes kafka and PostgreSQL services.
+Therefore two config files including the access credentials to these services needs to be created as follows:

 .. code:: shell-session